 UC-FR2 – Enterprise Architecture (OBEO – SmartEA Product)

 In this use case we will use the model to text synchronization of the knowledge base and the semantic analysis.
-The goal is to relay on the semantic analysis to provide advanced feature in SmartEA.
-With this use case will check scalability of the knowledge base.
+The goal is to rely on the semantic analysis to provide advanced feature in SmartEA.
+With this use case we will check scalability of the knowledge base.

+UC-FR3 – Synchronization of regulation documentation with a design rule repository (AIRBUS GROUP)

+In this use case we will rather focus on the semantic annotation modules; the scenario being to use an OWL file that represents the domain knowledge (Model part) to create links with text.
+Then the synchronization mechanism based on the KB would be used.

+4.4.
+UC-FR4 - Ontology enrichment (model) from documentations (LORIA – Airbus Group)

+In this use case, we will target the conception and the implementation of a tool that evolve an ontology from documentations.
+The idea consists to parsing documentations such that text can be automatically mapped to formal models.
+Then, using this formal models to enrich ontologies.

+Among the applications, we consider the technical documents of Airbus company as textual data (writer part) and also the ontologies of Airbus as models.

 Representation of ontological structures in the knowledge base